anuzsubedi/my-discord-bot/readme.md

 ## Contributing

 Feel free to open issues or submit pull requests if you would like to contribute to the bot's development.
 All feedback and suggestions are welcome!

----

-Let me know if you need any changes or additions!